Russian Empire: Education

-Educational standards were very low in the Russian Empire.
+Educational standards were very low in the Russian Empire, though they slowly increased in its last century of existence.
 By 1800, the level of literacy among male peasants ranged from 1 to 12 percent and from 20 to 25 percent for urban men.
 Literacy among women was very low.
-Literacy rates were highest for the nobility (84 to 87 percent), merchants (over 75 percent), then the workers and peasants.
+Literacy rates were highest for the nobility (84 to 87 percent), followed by merchants (over 75 percent), and then the workers and peasants.
 Serfs were the least literate.
 In every group, women were far less literate than men.
-By contrast in Western Europe, urban men had about a 50 percent literacy rate.
-The Orthodox hierarchy was suspicious of education – they saw no religious need for literacy whatsoever.
-Peasants had no use for literacy, and people who did—such as artisans, businessmen, and professionals—were few in number.
+By contrast, in Western Europe, urban men had about a 50 percent literacy rate.
+The Orthodox hierarchy was suspicious of education, seeing no religious need for literacy whatsoever.
+Peasants did not need to be literate, and those who did — such as artisans, businessmen, and professionals — were few in number.
 As late as 1851, only 8% of Russians lived in cities.

 The accession in 1801 of Alexander I (1801–1825) was widely welcomed as an opening to fresh liberal ideas from the European Enlightenment.
-Many reforms were promised, but few were actually carried out before 1820 when the emperor turned his attention to foreign affairs and personal religion and ignored reform issues.
+Many reforms were promised, but few were implemented before 1820, when the emperor shifted his focus to foreign affairs and personal religious matters, neglecting issues of reform.
 In sharp contrast to Western Europe, the entire empire had a very small bureaucracy – about 17,000 public officials, most of whom lived in two of the largest cities, Moscow and Saint Petersburg.
 Modernization of government required much larger numbers; but that, in turn, required an educational system that could provide suitable training.
 Russia lacked that, and for university education, young men went to Western Europe.
 The army and the church had their own training programs, narrowly focused on their particular needs.
 The most important successful reform under Alexander I was the creation of a national system of education.